With Sandy and Jim Lovelock, on a road trip with John Gilbert in 2013

 He and Mrs Adams ran our prep school, Glencot, near Wookey Hole and Wells, Somerset, where I arrived in 1959.
 The size of the school is indicated in the photo.
 He taught me various things: French, Maths, Latin.
-A tremendous teacher, but also a frantic caner, he was eventually committed to an asylum.
+A tremendous teacher, but also a frantic caner and, it turns out, paedophile.
+He was eventually committed to an asylum.

 At one stage I was getting caned more or less every week, mainly for things like throwing sticks in the river and then throwing stones at them.
 For years I thought I must have been a masochist, or just plain stupid, but then read that the part of the brain that handles the trajectories of stones, spears and the like also handles thinking about the future.

 But then there was a ‘Lord of the Flies’ element to the proceedings.
 One weekend when staff were largely away, we created fortresses out of the new hay bales on the playing field, and bows and arrows out of bamboo from the cane grove by the river.
 One boy ended up with an arrow in his knee.